 There's also a news archive section dedicated purely towards healthcare related news articles in Singapore.

 The website could probably do with a layout overhaul for site navigability (Dr Tan has been running the website since 2002 at least), but I find the Winnie the Pooh themed design compellingly charming myself.

 It serves as an unaffiliated platform for doctors and dentists to share accurate medical information and personal experiences.
 There's also a free Ask A Doctor section that allows readers to address questions to a team of independent doctors and dentists.

-The premise behind DxD was: Wouldn't it be amazing if more doctors could reach out directly to Singaporeans and positively influence health, a spin on the social influencers of today whose sole purpose is to influence you to go out and spend money?
+The premise behind DxD was: Wouldn't it be amazing if more doctors could reach out directly to Singaporeans and positively influence health?

 Some examples of popular posts include: